2004 Democratic National Convention keynote address: Speech

-Delivery

-Stepping on stage shortly before 9:45 pm EDT to the 1964 song "Keep On Pushing" by The Impressions, Obama would go on to speak for 17 minutes, interrupted 33 times by the audience's applause.
-The final speech would amount to 2,297 words.
+After an introduction by Illinois senator Dick Durbin, Obama stepped on stage shortly before 9:45 pm EDT to the 1964 song "Keep On Pushing" by The Impressions.
+Obama spoke for 17 minutes, interrupted 33 times by audience applause.
+The final speech was 2,297 words long.

-After thanking Illinois Senator Dick Durbin for the introduction and acknowledging the privilege of speaking there, Obama immediately launched into a brief auto-biographical sketch, from his Kenyan grandfather's work as a domestic servant for the British, to his own father who obtained a scholarship to come to the United States.
-He then spoke of his mother's family, describing his grandfather fighting under Patton in World War II while his grandmother worked on a bomber assembly line and raised his mother.
-Obama explained that the African name given to him by his parents, Barack, meant "blessed", concluding that:
+After thanking Durbin and acknowledging the privilege to speak, Obama immediately launched into a brief autobiographical sketch covering his Kenyan grandfather's work as a domestic servant for the British and his own father, who had obtained a scholarship to study in the United States.
+He then spoke of his mother's family, describing his grandfather, Stanley, fighting under George S. Patton in World War II, while his grandmother Madelyn worked on a bomber assembly line and raised his mother.
+Obama explained the African name given to him by his parents meant "blessed," concluding:

 I stand here today, grateful for the diversity of my heritage, aware that my parents’ dreams live on in my two precious daughters.
 I stand here knowing that my story is part of the larger American story, that I owe a debt to all of those who came before me, and that in no other country on Earth is my story even possible.

-He went on to mention several Americans he had met who were struggling with jobs, healthcare, and education, stating that "they don't expect government to solve all their problems...But they sense, deep in their bones, that with just a slight change in priorities, we can make sure that every child in America has a decent shot at life, and that the doors of opportunity remain open to all."
+Obama next mentioned several Americans he had met who were struggling with jobs, healthcare, and education, stating, "They don't expect government to solve all their problems, but they sense, deep in their bones, that with just a slight change in priorities, we can make sure that every child in America has a decent shot at life, and that the doors of opportunity remain open to all."

-In the next segment of his address, Obama mentioned John Kerry for the first time, enumerating his major values and beliefs on a host of issues, interrupted by a story of a young Marine he had met and the affirmation that when military action is undertaken, the families and soldiers involved must be cared for and that there is an obligation to "never ever go to war without enough troops to win the war, secure the peace, and earn the respect of the world."
-Obama subsequently returned to Kerry and affirmed his commitment to keep America secure.
+In the next segment of his address, Obama mentioned John Kerry for the first time, listing his major values and beliefs, interrupted by a story of a young Marine he had met and an affirmation that when military action is undertaken, the families and soldiers involved must be cared for and that there is an obligation to "never ever go to war without enough troops to win the war, secure the peace, and earn the respect of the world."
+Obama affirmed Kerry's commitment to keep America secure.